Southern Comfort Ramen

 Preparation

-Heat olive oil in a 4-quart stockpot over medium.
-Add bacon; cook until crisp, about 10 minutes.
-Transfer bacon to paper towels to drain, reserving drippings in pot.
-Crumble bacon, and set aside.
+Heat the olive oil in a large stockpot over medium heat.
+Add the bacon and cook, turning occasionally, until deeply crisp, about 10 minutes.
+Transfer to a paper towel-lined plate to drain, reserving all the drippings in the pot.
+Crumble and set aside.

-Add onions and garlic to hot drippings in pot, and cook over medium, stirring often, until golden brown, about 25 minutes.
-Add ham hocks, and cook until browned on all sides, about 5 minutes, turning ham hocks every 45 seconds.
-Add bourbon and vinegar, and cook, stirring and scraping up browned bits on bottom of pot, until liquid is reduced by half, about 30 seconds.
-Add 8 cups cold water; bring to a simmer.
+Add the onions and garlic to the drippings and cook over medium heat, stirring often, until deeply golden and caramelized, about 25 minutes.
+Add the ham hocks and sear until browned on all sides, about 5 minutes, turning every 45 seconds.
+Pour in the bourbon and vinegar and cook, scraping up any browned bits from the bottom of the pot, until the liquid has reduced by half, about 30 seconds.
+Add the water and bring to a simmer.

-Add salt and pepper to soup.
-Add collards in large handfuls, stirring each addition until wilted, 2 to 3 minutes, before adding next handful.
-Return to a simmer; cover and cook until collards are tender, about 1 hour.
+Season the broth with salt and pepper.
+Add the collards in large handfuls, stirring each addition until just wilted, 2–3 minutes, before adding the next.
+Return to a simmer, cover, and cook until the collards are completely tender, about 1 hour.

 Comments